fuchstim/subframe/CONTRIBUTING.md

 That's pretty much it!
 You should now be able to locally compile and run SuBFraMe.
 Please don't hesitate to report any Issues or uncertainties!

 **If you want to actively support and contribute to the SuBFraMe - Project,** please consider joining [our Discord](https://discord-link-coming-soon.com).
 This is not required, but makes communication easier and helps to resolve questions, uncertainties or problems.
 Discord is free to use, can be used completely in-browser and is substancially faster than #Slack.

+#### Folder Structures
+Dividing Code into multiple files and categorizing them by function makes especially extensive projects much more clear.
+Therefore, the SuBFraMe code is divided and labeled accordingly.
+Please try to adapt and stick to the basic principles already used in the existing code.
+Everything StorageNode- or CoordinatorNode-Related goes into the `server` directory.
+Inside lie all application components, categorized by function.
+Data Structs, which can be used by both the server applications and possible future client applications, should reside in the `structs` folder.

+TL;DR: Please keep the code you write as organized as possible!